bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 	* Taxa selections do not need to be in the hierarchical order

-	* Selecting OTU will use calculate imported OTU data, while all other taxa selections will merge the OTU count data into the selected taxa using the tax_glom() function from the phyloseq package.
+	* Selecting OTU will use uploaded OTU data, while all other taxa selections will merge the OTU count data into the selected taxa using the tax_glom() function from the phyloseq package.
 It takes longer to compute genus relative to family and so forth (genus > family > order > class > phylum)

 2. Select Negative Binomial Regression Test: